taifur-rahaman/GemCatcher/README.md

 	- Made it so that It automatically plays when Game starts
 - Added Collision sound
 	- Made it so that It only sounds when the Gem Falls onto the Paddle
+	- When Game Over the Background Music stops and one final Explosion sound happen

 ***DevLog 0.0.4***
 - Preloaded the Gem class on Game Scene